Mregojos/CI-CD-GCP/README.md

-# Continuous Integration and Continuous Delivery (GCP)
+# Continuous Integration and Continuous Delivery (CI/CD) on GCP